Naoki Ishikawa (photographer): Early life and education

 Ishikawa was raised in Hatsudai, Tokyo.
 His grandfather was the author and literary critic Jun Ishikawa.
 Throughout his childhood he attended the Catholic Gyosei International School in Chiba.
 Ishikawa's developed a craving for exploration early in his elementary school years, reading adventure and expedition books on his long commute by train to school.
 By his teenage years, Ishikawa was traveling to distant prefectures on weekends to hike with friends or camp outdoors by himself.
 In his second year of high school, Ishikawa made his first solo trip abroad to India and Nepal.
 Ishikawa’s interest in the outdoors led him to attend rallies raising awareness of environmental issues as a high school student.
 During one of these rallies, he became connected to the writer and canoeist Tomosuke Noda.
 Noda advocated that Ishikawa go to university when Ishikawa had expressed interest in becoming a newspaper reporter or journalist and the following year, he enrolled at Waseda University.

 Ishikawa received his bachelor's degree from Waseda University in 2002 with a specialization in anthropology and ethnography.
-He received his MFA in 2005 and later his Ph.
-D. in 2008, both at the Tokyo University of the Arts.
+He received his MFA in 2005 and later his Ph.D. in 2008, both at the Tokyo University of the Arts.

 Mountaineering

 Ishikawa began high altitude climbing in his early twenties and quickly became an established climber internationally – at the age of 23, he became the youngest person to reach all seven summits by 2001 (no longer the record holder).
-His first ascent was at Denali in 1998 and within the next year he reached the summits of both Mount Elbrus and Mount Kilimanjaro on solo trips.
+His first ascent was Denali in 1998 and within the next year he reached the summits of both Mount Elbrus and Kilimanjaro on solo trips.
 In 2000, Ishikawa was selected by Martyn S. Williams to participate in the Pole to Pole project: a 9 month expedition which consisted of 8 young people from 5 different continents that traveled 32,970 km from the North Pole to the South Pole.
 At the end of the trip, Ishikawa stayed in Antarctica and climbed Vinson Massif in January 2001.
-Within the same year he climbed Aconcagua in Argentina, then to Mount Kosciuszko in Australia, and finally to the North Wall of Mount Everest to complete the seven summits.
+Within the same year he climbed Aconcagua in Argentina, then to Puncak Jaya in Oceania, and finally to the North face of Mount Everest to complete the seven summits.